Section 1: Safety and Preparedness

 If you become sick or hospitalized, you should refer to your preparedness plan (detailed above) and activate emergency caretakers to provide care for your pets.

-I heard that there were a few tigers, cats and a dog infected with COVID-19.
+I heard that there were some animals, including pet cats and dogs, infected with COVID-19.
 What does that mean for domestic pets?

 Spread of COVID-19 is the result of person-to-person transmission and the risk to companion animals, at this time, is believed to be low.
 There is no evidence that companion animals play a meaningful role in spreading the virus.
 We are continuing to monitor new information as it becomes available.